caseyjosephine/alphonse/README.md

 # Welcome to Alphonse

-Alphonse is a simple, beautiful responsive template written with HTML, CSS, and vanilla JS.
+Alphonse is a simple, beautiful, responsive template written with HTML, CSS, and JS.

 You're free to use it in any project.